 For a fire to ignite and maintain combustion, three elements are needed: fuel, heat, and oxygen.

-What are the Top 10 Fire Prevention Tips to Remember?
+Top 10 Fire Prevention Tips to Remember

 Here are 10 fire safety tips for keeping your home or workplace safe from disasters:[2]

-1. Avoid Electrical Overloading
+✅ Avoid Electrical Overloading

 Overloading your circuits is a big fire hazard—this is one of the most important fire safety reminders you shouldn't overlook.

 Avoid plugging too many devices into your electrical outlets to keep them from overheating and catching fire.

-High energy-consuming appliances like refrigerators and air conditioners should also have their own outlets to prevent electrical overloading at home.
+High energy-consuming appliances like refrigerators and air conditioners should have their own outlets to prevent electrical overloading at home.

 Also, practice unplugging your devices and appliances when not in use.
 It's a good practice whether you’re just going to bed for a few hours or leaving your home or workplace for an extended period.

-2. Check Electrical Connections for Faulty Wiring
+✅ Check Electrical Connections for Faulty Wiring

 Even on your own, you can easily spot some signs of damaged wiring, including out-of-place flickers and a burnt smell.
-When you spot frayed wires, damaged sockets, or defective electrical equipment, have them fixed or replaced immediately.
+When you spot frayed wires, damaged sockets, or defective electrical equipment, get them fixed or replaced immediately.

-3. Fireproof Your Kitchen
+✅ Fireproof Your Kitchen

 Another crucial fire safety tip is to not lean over open flames when wearing loose clothing to keep it from catching fire.
 Also, keep your cooking area free of combustible objects like potholders and towels.